 After learning about Gary Kurtz (the producer) not being involved with Return of the Jedi, I can’t help but wonder what would have happened had he stayed.
 He wanted it to be a darker film.
-Han Solo was to die at the second act, leaving Luke Skywalker alone at the end like a gunslinger who walks to the sunset.
+Han Solo was to die at the second act, leaving Luke Skywalker alone at the end like a gunslinger who rides off to the sunset.
 Having the biggest battle in the second act reflects on where big scenes were placed in previous installments.
-The first film had one at the end whereas the first sequel had one at the beginning.
+The first film (which symbolized childhood) had one at the end whereas the first sequel (symbolizing adolescence) had one at the beginning.

 Had he not been dismissed, Kurtz could’ve swayed David Cronenberg to be the director (as planned).
 He is primarily remembered for The Fly.
 Prior to the making of Return to the Jedi, however, Cronenberg was known for a quadrilogy of other body horror films – Shivers, Rabid, The Brood and Scanners.
 Five months after the release of the latter, George Lucas finished his first draft of what was originally known as Revenge of the Jedi.

 This raises a good question about the mood that he originally had in mind for what could have been the darkest film of his franchise.
 On the surface, Return of the Jedi was too twee for a hardcore director like Cronenberg.
 On further inspection, there is a lot of material that lends itself to be construed as a nastier story.
-Han Solo suffering from frostbite after being encased in carbonite for an entire year.
-In the finished product, Han is like someone temporarily under an avalanche.
+For instance, Han Solo suffering from frostbite after being encased in carbonite for an entire year.
+In the finished product, he is like someone who is recovering from being momentarily under an avalanche.

-Even on a message board circa 1984, a film buff had this to say:
+Even on a message board circa 1984, a film fan had this to say: